hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 must match the IAM role ARN specified by this parameter.
 The value is prefix-matched (as though it were a glob ending in `*`).
 The configured IAM user or EC2 instance role must be allowed to execute the `iam:GetInstanceProfile` action if this is specified.
+This constraint is checked by the ec2 auth method as well as the iam auth method only when inferring an EC2 instance.
       </li>
     </ul>
     <ul>